What is Prostate Cancer?

 Who gets prostate cancer?

 Since only males have a prostate gland, prostate cancer is a sex-specific cancer.
 Prostate cancer typically affects males later in life, with the median age of diagnosis being 66 years old.
 Although it is more uncommon to be diagnosed with prostate cancer at a young age, this does occasionally happen.
-Roughly 9.3% of prostate cancer cases are diagnosed in men between the ages of 45-54, and 32.8% are diagnosed between the ages of 55-64, however, the largest proportion of diagnoses occurs in individuals between 65 and 74 years old.
+Roughly 8.7 percent of prostate cancer cases are diagnosed in men between the ages of 45-54, and 32.7 percent are diagnosed between the ages of 55-64, however, the largest proportion of diagnoses occurs in individuals between 65 and 74 years old (39.2 percent).

 African American men have the highest incidence rate of prostate cancer, and the condition typically affects non-Hispanic men more than Hispanic men.
 Improvements in screening methods, such as new imaging techniques and the use of the prostate-specific antigen (PSA) test, have allowed for earlier detection of prostate cancer, which is why most cases are found early on.1-3